aserio/switchboard/README.md

 The configuration file provides the VBA macro with the following information:
+ * System Information
    * The Python path
    * The path to the Switchboard installation
+ * Repository Information
+   * The path to the Jira instance
+ * Project Information
- * The name of the project
+   * The name of the Microsoft Project file
- * The source of the data
+   * The GitHub Repository
- * Other project infromation
    * Length of a sprint (Number of Days)
    * Pattern of the sprint name (default, "", or regular expression)
+   * GitHub Filter - Only return issues marked with **all** of the provided, comma separated labels.